 Jack spent the next 30 years in Atlanta, Georgia, learning and practicing the magical skills of the digital age.
 Bits of his fiction and poetry also surfaced from time to time.
 His science fiction story, “PrayerWare,” was published in the first Bantam Books Full Spectrum Anthology in 1988, and was later selected for a British Best-of-the-Year collection.

-In 2013, Jack returned to Florida, where he lives with his magical wife, wonderful son, and a pet orange tree named Grover.
+In 2013, Jack returned to Florida, where he lives with his magical wife and a pet orange tree named Grover.
 He continues to practice technical prestidigitation while also focusing on writing stories.
 He still likes Zorro.